kamirov/wordpress-wiki/README.md

 1. Clone this repository.

+1. Fill in the `.htpasswd` file with your user authentication information.

 1. Download [Wordpress](https://wordpress.org/) into your project's root directory.

 1. From the root directory run `composer install` to download the parent theme and the non-edited plugins (you'll need to install [Composer](https://getcomposer.org) first).

-1. Delete `/wp-content/wikiwp/css/fonts.css`.
-This is a bit of a pain, but the alternative is to either (a) undo all the style changes this file makes or (b) dynamically remove this stylesheet with JS.

 1. Go through the Wordpress setup process (visit the project in a browser, follow the setup wizard's steps).